Robust High-Dimensional Time-Varying Coefficient Estimation: Robust high-dimensional high-frequency regression

 \subsection{Integrated beta estimation procedure}

 In this section, we propose a robust integrated beta estimation procedure for the high-dimensional regression diffusion model defined in \eqref{model-1}--\eqref{model-2}.
-Recently, with the sub-Gaussian assumption, \citet{Kim2022regression} proposed the integrated beta estimator that can handle the curse of dimensionality and time-varying beta.
-However, empirical studies have demonstrated that the stock log-return data often exhibit heavy-tails \citep{cont2001empirical, fan2018robust, mao2018stochastic, shin2023adaptive}.
-To account for this, we impose the finite moment condition for the residual process, $Z^c(t)$, and jump sizes, $J^y(t)$ and $\bJ(t)$ (see Assumption \ref{assumption1}).
+Recently, under the sub-Gaussian assumption, \citet{Kim2024regression} proposed the integrated beta estimator that can handle the curse of dimensionality and time-varying betas.
+However, empirical studies have demonstrated that the stock log-return data often exhibit heavy-tails \citep{cont2001empirical, fan2018robust, mao2018stochastic, shin2023adaptive}, which leads to the inconsistency of the integrated beta estimator.
+To accommodate heavy-tailedness, we impose the finite moment condition on the residual process, $Z^c(t)$, and jump sizes, $J^y(t)$ and $\bJ(t)$ (see Assumption \ref{assumption1}).
 Then, we propose a robust estimation procedure.
 We first estimate the instantaneous betas.
 To do this, we employ the local regression as follows.
 For any process $g(t)$ and $\Delta_n=1/n$, let $\Delta_i ^n g = g(i \Delta_n) - g((i-1) \Delta_{n})$ for $1 \leq i \leq 1/\Delta_n$.
 Define

 where $k_n$ is the number of observations for each local regression, $\1_{\{ \cdot \} }$ is an indicator function, and $v_{j,n}$, $j=1, \ldots, p$, are the threshold levels.
 We use $v_{j,n} = C_{j,v} \sqrt{\log p} n^{-1/2}$ for some large constants $C_{j,v}$, $j=1, \ldots, p$.
 In the numerical study, we choose